Skip to main content

 Address control: where DIY wins

 Stripe Atlas defaults to a Delaware registered agent address.
-The principal business address on the formation paperwork is also Delaware-based unless the founder explicitly provides a different address during the Atlas onboarding.
-For a founder whose actual customer base sits in New York or Los Angeles, the Delaware-only address is a missed credibility signal.
+During onboarding, Atlas defaults to the Delaware registered agent address for several fields; founders can substitute a different principal business address but the Delaware connection remains on the registered agent line.
+For a founder whose actual customer base sits in New York or Los Angeles, the Delaware-anchored address can be a weaker credibility signal.

 DIY with a virtual address gives full control over which city appears on the Articles of Organization, the EIN letter, the bank account, the website footer, and every customer-facing document.
 Founders building local trust in a specific market pick the city that matches the customer base.
 Founders running fully remote operations pick whichever address has the strongest tax or privacy profile.